relativisticturtle/intcode-adventure-2021/prologue.md

 Silence.
 Maybe the Elves have switched to frequency-hopping communication?
 You start to twist the radio’s frequency dial back-and-forth until you pick up a faint signal from one of the Elves nearby ships.

-"*bzzz… could not help that I tripped …bzzz… and who even put their dark olive bag there? …bzzz…. [policy](https://adventofcode.com/2020/day/7) dictates they should always be stowed in a shiny gold bag.*"
+"*bzzz… could not help that I tripped …bzzz… and who even put their dark olive bag there? …bzzz…. [policy](https://adventofcode.com/2020/day/7) dictates that they should always be stowed in a shiny gold bag.*"

 "Millenium Penguin to the Elf-ship.
 Millenium Penguin to the Elf-ship.
 Do you copy?
 Over."